 The plot was quite gripping, never boring, full of enough twists to keep me reading well into the night, and well thought out.
 The idea of the Elementals, and the Oozes and things like that gave this world a bit of a magical touch, which was nice.
 I really liked the secondary characters, especially Franseza.
 One of my favorite things about the way that this novel was written, is that the narrative refers to Isabel and Jacques as Adeline and Bastien if they’re ‘in character’ as opposed to ‘out of character’.
 That was a nice bit of attention to detail.
 I also liked how the plot was advanced in cleverly used flashbacks from time to time.

-A solid 4.5 stars out of 5!
+A solid 4.5/5 stars!
 I’ll definitely read more in this series.
 I hear that It Takes a Thief to Start a Fire.
 I had better investigate!